 The table below summarises the sensitivity of the Company's net assets attributable to equity holders to investment price movements as at the reporting date.
-In light of the COVID-19 pandemic during 2020 and beyond, the Investment Manager has determined that a fluctuation of 10% is reasonably possible, considering the economic environment in which the Company currently operates.
-The analysis is based on the assumption that the prices of the investments increase by 10% (2019: 5%), with all other variables held constant.
+The analysis is based on the assumption that the prices of the investments increase by 5% (2020: 10%), with all other variables held constant.

-31 December 2020 31 December 2019
+31 December 2021 31 December 2020

 US\$ US\$

-Equity investments 173,523 729,892
+Equity investments 1,205,380 173,523

-173,523 729,892
+1,205,380 173,523

-A 10% (2019: 5%) decrease in prices of the investments would result in an equal but opposite effect on the net assets attributable to equity holders, on the basis that all other variables remain constant.
+A 5% (2020: 10%) decrease in prices of the investments would result in an equal but opposite effect on the net assets attributable to equity holders, on the basis that all other variables remain constant.
 The price risk sensitivity analysis provided is a relative estimate of risk rather than a precise and accurate number.